Marketing orchestration

 Most vendors use "enterprise" as a pricing tier.
 It should describe a set of guarantees.

-The market category itself has shifted.
+This is the enterprise cut of customer journey orchestration, and the market category itself has shifted.
 Gartner now frames this space as Customer Journey Analytics and Orchestration, fusing the analytics layer and the action layer that used to be sold separately.
 At enterprise scale, knowing what a customer did and deciding what happens next can't live in two disconnected tools.
 The orchestration has to act on the analysis in real time, and it has to do it under the same governance everything else in your stack answers to.

 So "enterprise-grade" is a checklist, not a feeling.
 Can it pass your security review.
 Can your identity team manage access through your existing SSO.
 Can it integrate with Salesforce or HubSpot at the field and workflow level, not just a shallow connector.
 Will it work the same way in Mumbai, Munich, and Mexico City.
 Does it carry an SLA your business can hold a vendor to.
 And can you leave without a rebuild project if it stops fitting.